isomerpages/mlaw-acd/_information-for-regulated-dealers/2-reg-compliance.md

 #### What do regulated dealers have to do?
 Under this regime, the requirements that apply to regulated dealers include, but are not limited to, the following:

-* [Register](/registration/) with the Registrar of Regulated Dealers;
+* [Register](/registration/) with the Registrar of Regulated Dealers.
-* Perform customer due diligence measures under circumstances that are prescribed by the PSPM Act;
+* Perform customer due diligence measures under circumstances that are prescribed by the PSPM Act.
 * File Suspicious Transaction Reports ("**STR**") with the Suspicious Transaction Reporting Office ("**STRO**") and the Anti-Money Laundering / Countering the Financing of Terrorism Division ("**ACD**") where there is suspicion of ML/TF.
-  * File your STR via [STRO Online Notices and Reporting Platform ("SONAR")](https://www.police.gov.sg/about-us/organisational-structure/specialist-staff-departments/commercial-affairs-department/aml-cft/suspicious-transaction-reporting-office/suspicious-transaction-reporting#content);
+  * File your STR via [STRO Online Notices and Reporting Platform ("SONAR")](https://www.police.gov.sg/about-us/organisational-structure/specialist-staff-departments/commercial-affairs-department/aml-cft/suspicious-transaction-reporting-office/suspicious-transaction-reporting#content).
 * File Cash Transaction Reports ("**CTR**") with STRO and ACD for cash transactions exceeding S$20,000.
-  * File your CTR via [SONAR](https://www.police.gov.sg/about-us/organisational-structure/specialist-staff-departments/commercial-affairs-department/aml-cft/suspicious-transaction-reporting-office/cash-transaction-reporting#content) using CTR form (Form NP 759);
+  * File your CTR via [SONAR](https://www.police.gov.sg/about-us/organisational-structure/specialist-staff-departments/commercial-affairs-department/aml-cft/suspicious-transaction-reporting-office/cash-transaction-reporting#content) using CTR form (Form NP 759).
   * For transactions relating to asset-backed tokens and cash purchases of PSPM for the purposes of resale, **you will be required to use a revised CTR form (Form NP 784) with effect from 10 April 2019 for paper filing**.
   * For more information, please refer to [STRO's website](https://www.police.gov.sg/about-us/organisational-structure/specialist-staff-departments/commercial-affairs-department/aml-cft/suspicious-transaction-reporting-office/cash-transaction-reporting).
 * Keep records of the following documents/information for a period of 5 years or such other prescribed period:
   * Transactions where customer due diligence was conducted;
   * Information obtained from customer due diligence; and
   * CTRs that have been filed.
-* Conduct risk assessments to determine the ML/TF risk posed by its customers and transactions; and
+* Conduct risk assessments to determine the ML/TF risk posed by its customers and transactions.
 * Put in place internal policies, procedures and controls to mitigate the specific ML/TF risks identified by their risk assessments.